MatthewLacerda2/world-wide-map/README.md

 # What did i learn

+## TLDR

 You get +20ms ping, for every 1000km in land-based routes You get +09ms ping, for every 1000km in submarine-cable routes _I actually knew it from playing online, i was competitive..._

+Knowing Protocols is great.
+Knowing routes is pointless, you're not gonna define 'em That's how you vibe-code your way.

+## Post:

 My initial idea was to run this in Google Cloud Function, one for each region, and send it to an api in Cloud Run (serverless).
 Said api would be open to the public, for sending traceroute results and seeing the data